-All materials created for this course (i.e., video recordings, course notes, coding examples, PowerPoint slides, assignments, quizzes, assignment code bases, tests, and exams) remain the intellectual property of the instructor and are protected by copyright.
+All materials created for this course (i.e., video recordings, course notes, coding examples, PowerPoint slides, assignments, quizzes, tutorials, and code bases) remain the intellectual property of the instructor and are protected by copyright.
 They are intended for the personal and non-transferable use of students registered in the course.
 Reproducing, reposting, and/or redistributing any course materials, in part or in whole, without the written consent of the instructor, is a copyright violation and is strictly prohibited.
-Many students are eager to post their work on GitHub, but you must be careful not to include copyrighted material.
+Many students are eager to post their work on GitHub but you must be careful not to include copyrighted material.